variousauthors/mandala/db/content/watercloset.md

 #devil brats
 This is clearly a study, or writing room.
 There are several computer monitors set up around a desk.
-You doubt you will find any hints as to where the bathroom is, but all those darkenned monitors look like they really want to be woken up.
+You doubt you will find any hints as to where the bathroom is, but all those darkened monitors look like they really want to be woken up.
 Touch [[the mouse|devil brats amend]], maybe?
 There is a [[sliding door|devil brats behold]] on the right as you walk into the room.
 You briefly consider not touching the mouse, and just stepping back into the [[hallway|devil]].